-If transport handle (device/trolley) or trolley wheels are damaged, then it needs to be repaired at an authorized service center.
+When moving the welding machine please take extra care.
+The device should be moved by using specially designed transport lugs.
+If transport handle is damaged, then it needs to be repaired at an authorized service center.

 7.3 DESCRIPTION OF CONSTRUCTION